etclab/art/README.md

 # Benchmarking

 The `benchmarking` branch contains Go benchmarks for the ART implementation.
+(The branch includes a few small changes and instrumentation to the code to facilitate benchmarking.)
 To run the benchmarks, switch to this branch and enter:

 ```
 make benchmark